Aarghhhh...how will I ever get all these cases in my brain?

-"a mixture of sheer luck and repetitiveness" (quote from mrcivlib)
+"a mixture of sheer luck and repetitiveness"

 One of the biggest fears of law students is that, come exam period, every single case will fly from their mind.
 Indeed for many a larger problem is actually getting them there in the first place.
 There are certain cases that everyone remembers, usually because of the striking or unusual facts of the case.
-The snail and ginger beer of Donoghue v Stevenson EWCA Civ 1, the excruciating candle wax in R v Brown UKHL 7, and the conjoined twins neccessity case in Re A (Children) (Conjoined Twins: Surgical Separation) EWCA Civ 254.
+The snail and ginger beer of Donoghue v Stevenson EWCA Civ 1, the excruciating candle wax in R v Brown UKHL 19, and the conjoined twins necessity case in Re A (Children) (Conjoined Twins: Surgical Separation) EWCA Civ 254.

 A recent email from a student prompted me to think about this further: